SamVerschueren/dynamo-discovery-service/README.md

 ## CLI

 ### Configuration

+First of all, you need to create a `dds` user in the AWS portal.
+This user can interact with the DynamoDB database in order to store and retrieve services from the database.

+Go to `AWS -> Identity and Access Management`.
+Create a new user with the name `dds` and use those credentials to configure the
+`dds` service.

+> TODO: Add policy

 In order for the service to store and read services from the DynamoDB database, you need to configure the credentials of the `dds` user and the region.